KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/04_monitoring.md

 ## What will be installed

-The docker compose setup creates and deploys up to four containers, all of which are optional:
+The Docker compose setup creates and deploys up to four containers, all of which are optional:

 - **Node Exporter**: collects metrics from the host machine including CPU, memory, and storage usage, and network traffic statistics
 - **Prometheus**: stores the metrics collected by Node Exporter and collects additional metrics from the blockchain node